 Finding a dentist

-Registering with a NHS dentist is different from registering with a GP as you do not need to live in a particular catchment area.
+Registering with an NHS dentist is different from registering with a GP as you do not need to live in a particular catchment area.
 You may find it more convenient to register with a dentist near to where you work.

-If you’re not already registered with a dentist, find one on NHS Choices.
 Some dentists don’t take on NHS patients until they have spaces so you may need to join a waiting list, look for a different NHS dentist or be seen privately.

 If, after contacting several dental practices, you still can’t find a dentist accepting NHS patients, you should call NHS England’s Customer Contact Centre on 0300 311 2233.